simgrid/simgrid/examples/README.rst

 ---------------------------

 This section details how to run trace-driven simulations.
-It is very handy when you want to test an algorithm or protocol that only react to external events.
+It is very handy when you want to test an algorithm or protocol that only reacts to external events.
 For example, many P2P protocols react to user requests, but do nothing if there is no such event.